 My workload in a public hospital would be 4 patients or 5 MAX!!!
 In private hospitals, I usually care for 6 patients and have an AIN (healthcare attendant) working with me.
 The shifts are 7-8 hours long depending on where you work;

 — PM SHIFT: 13.30-21.30 OR 22.00

 — NIGHT shift: 21.30-07.00

-As an agency nurse you can work as little or as often as you like!
-You are not required to apply for annual leave as you dictate your own hours, so it is PERFECT for nurses who want to travel Australia or go on holidays quite a lot!
+As an agency nurse, you can work as little or as often as you like!
+You are not required to apply for annual leave as you dictate your own hours, so it is PERFECT for nurses who want to travel and start nursing in Australia or go on holidays quite a lot!

 You can also earn points and receive cool products and experiences through HCA Rewards.